 Professor Simon Holdaway will be present the keynote address for CAA Auckland 2024.
-The keynote will be on the morning of Tuesday 9th April in the Fisher & Paykel Appliances Auditorium, Owen G Glenn Building, at the University of Auckland.
-The keynote title is forthcoming.
+The keynote will be on the morning of Tuesday 9th April in Owen G Glenn Building room 098, at the University of Auckland.
+Professor Holdaway will be presenting the following:

 Simon Holdaway